Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/emitter.md

 prev: ../introduction.md
 ---

-# Particle Systems - Emitters
+# Particle Component - Emitters

 The emitter of a particle system determines the way in which new particles are created.
 Your particle system needs at least one emitter to function.